 Usually, the list’s top three most intelligent breeds will round out with the Poodle and the German Shepard, but the Border Collie takes the cake with their big brains.

-With all that being said, the Border collie’s I.Q. level is one of many different characteristics that make up this dog’s personality as a whole.
+With all that being said, this dog’s I.Q. level is one of many different characteristics that make up this dog’s personality as a whole.

 With being smart, these dogs are extremely entertaining and amusing to sit simply and watch for a couple hours.
 You will always have a built in form of amusement while owning one of these energetic pups.